robot5000-design/ms2/README.md

 All HTML and CSS files have been passed through the w3c validation service https://validator.w3.org/ with no significant issues.
 It advised not to use aria-disabled on disabled buttons.
 These were removed.

 Javascript files were passed through jshint.com without any significant issues.
-Jshint had suggested using dot notation accessing the highscore object, however the high score table did not display values on edge browser, so reverted back to square bracket notation.
+Jshint suggested using dot notation rather than square brackets, accessing the highscore object, so this has been changed.

 __Chrome Dev Tools Lighthouse made some suggestions:__